Section I: Basics

 18. It has been foreseen that there will come a Time of Unparalleled Darkness to Ravenloft that will reach a climax in the year 775 (on the Barovian calendar).
 This concept is alluded to in The Evil Eye in relation to the Gentleman Caller as well as in the introduction to Domains of Dread.
 It is first mentioned by name in one of the endings to Bleak House.
 Van Richten is clearly going to be involved, but at the moment little else is known about what might occur during this period.

 It was rumoured that at one point there was a definite plan among the Kargat for the ToUD, but in reality no one expected the product line to last long enough to reach the year 775.
-It was always meant to be a shadowing event in the far future.
+It was always meant to be a shadowy event in the far future.
 A ToUD module was proposed as the final RAVENLOFT product and was to involve travel through time with the heroes journeying to the year 775 before returning with the foreknowledge and the possibility of changing things.
 However, this proposal was rejected.
 Any plans they did have ended with the line as well as the change in publishers and developers.

 For now, the Time of Unparalleled Darkness remains a nebulous event in the far future.
-Like the dark powers and the Gentleman Caller's ultimate plan, the ToUD is a tool for DMs to develop as they see fit.
+Like the Dark Powers and the Gentleman Caller's ultimate plan, the ToUD is a tool for DMs to develop as they see fit.

 19. Are the stars, sun and moon different between different domains?